rogrut-uzh/cmi-administration-webapp/README.md

 ## reverse proxy

 Created with [caddy](https://caddyserver.com/).
 Port 80 and 443 are redirected to localhost:5000.
-Currently, a self signed certificate is used.

 ## Windows Service "cmi-administration-webapp"